mSHiOm/shiosite.github.io/docs/_posts/2018-10-01-displaybowl.markdown

 ***

-#### Citarion format
+#### Citarion Format
 Shio Miyafuji, Florian Perteneder, Toshiki Sato, Hideki Koike, and Gudrun Klinker.
 2019.
 A Bowl-Shaped Display for Controlling Remote Vehicles.
 In Proceedings of the 17th International Conference on Virtual-Reality Continuum and its Applications in Industry (VRCAI '19).
-Association for Computing Machinery, New York, NY, USA, Article 10, 1–8. https://doi.org/10.1145/3359997.3365706
+Association for Computing Machinery, New York, NY, USA, Article 10, 1–8. [https://doi.org/10.1145/3359997.3365706]([https://doi.org/10.1145/3359997.3365706])